arman-maghsoudnia/SDMN_HW02/Problem_3/README.md

 There are some important notes to use the code.
 Before testing the code, please pay attention to below notes.

 I tested the GET request in this format and it worked:

-		curl -X GET localhost:8000/api/v1/status additionally you can use the full path like this: curl -X GET localhost:8000/api/v1/status/status.json
+    curl -X GET localhost:8000/api/v1/status

+Additionally you can use the full path like this:

+    curl -X GET localhost:8000/api/v1/status/status.json

 Also I tested the POST request in this format and it worked:

-    curl -X POST --data '{ "status": "not OK" }' localhost:8000/api/v1/status additionally you can use the full path like this: curl -X POST --data '{ "status": "not OK" }' localhost:8000/api/v1/status/status.json
+    curl -X POST --data '{ "status": "not OK" }' localhost:8000/api/v1/status

+Additionally you can use the full path like this:

+    curl -X POST --data '{ "status": "not OK" }' localhost:8000/api/v1/status/status.json